DETAILED ACTION

 After the examiner has consulted the specification and determined that the disclosed invention improves technology, the claim must be evaluated to ensure the claim itself reflects the disclosed improvement in technology.
 Intellectual Ventures I LLC v.
 Symantec Corp., 838 F.3d 1307, 1316, 120 USPQ2d 1353, 1359 (Fed.
 Cir.
 2016) (patent owner argued that the claimed email filtering system improved technology by shrinking the protection gap and mooting the volume problem, but the court disagreed because the claims themselves did not have any limitations that addressed these issues).
 That is, the claim must include the components or steps of the invention that provide the improvement described in the specification.

-The current disclosure states that by allowing a user to select a specific arrhythmia of interest, the computing system may filter the output to depict the presence of only the selected type(s) of arrhythmia on a location within the cardiac electrogram data, as well as a corresponding confidence level in the detection, thus presumably prominently allowing the display of arrhythmias that have been detected with a low confidence level.
-Claims 1 and 11, however, do not include any limitations regarding user selection of a specific arrhythmia of interest.
-Further, while claims 5 and 15 reference receiving a user input, note the comments above under §112(b) with regards to selecting a first arrhythmia type and the new limitation pertaining to not outputting an indication of the first episode of arrhythmia associated with the first arrhythmia type.
+The current disclosure states that by allowing a user to select a specific arrhythmia of interest, the computing system may filter the output to depict the presence of only the selected type(s) of arrhythmia on a location within the cardiac electrogram data, as well as a corresponding confidence level in the detection, thus presumably prominently allowing the display of arrhythmias of interest that have been detected with a low confidence level.
+Claims 1 and 11, however, do not include any limitations regarding user selection of a specific arrhythmia of interest, and thus fail to reflect the alleged improvement.
+Further, while claims 5 and 15 reference receiving a user input via a user input device, the user input and display operate in their usual capacity of receiving information and displaying requested information to the user.
+Also note the comments above regarding the rejection of claims 5 and 15 under §112(b).

 Regarding claims 2 and 3, the limitations recited therein represent insignificant data outputting that would be required in most any system attempting to process cardiac electrogram data and indicate the results of said processing including the indication of detected arrhythmias and an indication of the determined confidence level.
 The applicant states in par.
 0084 that the computing system may use a wide variety of different visualization techniques to convey information to the user.

 Regarding claim 5, note the comments above pertaining to the outputting of information for display and the comments under §112 above.
-The user input device functions in its usual capacity of collecting information and such devices are WURC in cardiac diagnostic computing devices such as recited.
+As stated, the user input device functions in its usual capacity of collecting user preference information and such devices are WURC in cardiac diagnostic computing devices.
 A variety of conventional user input devices are listed in par.
 0065.

-Claims 7-10 do not contain any additional elements and can be performed within the mind or with pen and paper.
+Claims 7-10, 21 and 23 do not contain any additional elements and can be performed within the mind or with pen and paper.

 The analysis of patentably indistinct method claims 11-13, 15 and 17-20 parallel the analysis already given above for claims 1-3, 5 and 7-10.